-- Applied Computer Science
+• Applied Computer Science

+- Building Creativity

+- Change and Innovation

 - Computer and Information Security

+- Corporate Social Responsibility

 - Criminal Justice

 - Entrepreneurship

 - Financial Management

 - General Business

 - Health Care Administration

 - Homeland Security

 - Human Resources Management

 - International Business

 - Management

 - Management of Engineering and Technology

 - Management Information Systems

 - Marketing

+- Performance Improvement

 - Project Management

 - Public Administration

+- Strategic Management

 As of June 15th, 2011, all new students enrolling in the Master of Business Administration program are automatically enrolled in courses that are eight weeks in length.
 Students whose Master of Business Administration program was in progress as of June 15th, 2011 will continue to be enrolled in courses that are twelve weeks in length.
 These existing MBA students may opt to switch to eight-week courses by contacting their Academic Advisor.
-Once an existing MBA student has opted for eightweek courses, they must receive approval from the Office of the Dean to switch back to a program of 12-week courses.
 All eight-week courses are indicated by a "-8" (dash eight) at the end of the course code.